-Although certainly commercialized, we couldn’t pass up the chance to try the local beer (we recommend the half dark-half light combination, which is surprisingly delicious!).
+Although certainly commercialized, we couldn’t pass up the chance to try the local beer (we recommend the half dark-half light combination, which was delicious!).
 And, since we were drinking the classic local beer, we tried some of the classic, local tapas, too.

 #6 La Boqueria Barcelona Tapas

-La Mercat de Sant Josep de la Boqueria – or just La Boqueria for short – is the city’s best market.
-The history of the market dates to the year 1217 and it still reigns as the top place to find the best food in Barcelona.
+La Mercat de Sant Josep de la Boqueria – or just La Boqueria for short – is Barcelona’s best market.
+The history dates to the year 1217 and it still reigns as the top place to find the best food in Barcelona.
 Each stall has decorative displays of local sweets, produce, meat, cheese and seafood.
 And, several small tapas bars are mixed in with all the vendors.

-Recommendation: In hindsight, we really wish we had waited to eat at either Bar Pinotxo or El Quim.
-The house specialty at Bar Pinotxo is blood sausage with garbanzo beans and the dish to order at El Quim is Eggs with squid – and we can’t wait to try them on our next trip to the city!
+Recommendation: In hindsight, we really wish we had waited to eat at El Quim.
+The house specialty at El Quim is Eggs with squid – and we can’t wait to try them on our next trip to Barcelona!
 Read Reviews!

-Located down an alley, just steps off Las Ramblas, IRATI is a Basque-style tapas bar in the heart of the city.
+Located down an alley, just steps off Las Ramblas, IRATI is a Basque-style tapas bar in the heart Barcelona.
 The restaurant features two sections: The tapas bar in the front and full-service seating in the back, with a complete menu of entrees.

-As usual, I only wanted a glass of wine and a snack, so we sat at the bar in the front.
-The selection of tapas was typical – and most included the standard fishy toppings.
-Rather than being put off by our pickiness, the helpful bar staff aided in identifying the tapas that were sans-fish.
+We were only looking for a glass of wine and a snack, so we sat at the bar and quickly made new friends.
+The selection of pintxos was excellent – although most included fish toppings on our visit.
+Rather than being put off by our pickiness, the helpful staff aided in identifying the tapas that were sans-fish.

 Recommendation: Whatever catches your eye!
-Unlike many other restaurants in Barcelona, the bar staff is attentive, friendly and helpful – so, if you are a beginner at tapas, ask questions!
+Unlike some famous restaurants in Barcelona, the bar staff at Irati is attentive, friendly and helpful – so, if you are a beginner at tapas and pintxos, just ask.
 Read Reviews!

-Use this link to Google Maps for our Map of Barcelona Tapas online.
+Use this link to Google for our interactive Map of Barcelona Tapas Restaurants.

 Barcelona Food Tours

-Bar-hopping for Barcelona tapas can be an intimidating experience!
-Let a guide lead you to the best spots and help translate the menu.
-These Barcelona Food Tours come highly recommended:
+Bar-hopping for Barcelona tapas can be an intimidating experience.
+Let a guide lead you to the best spots and help translate the tapas menus in Barcelona.
+These Barcelona Food Tours come highly recommended.

-Join a professional guide for an evening Barcelona tapas tour that features a fantastic introduction to the local cuisine and city.
-Stroll through the La Boqueria Market, then venture into iconic neighborhoods and learn how and what to order.
-(Then use our list of recommendations for the next night’s dinner!)
+Join a guide for an evening Barcelona tapas tour that features a fantastic introduction to the Catalan cuisine.
+Stroll through iconic neighborhoods and learn how and what to order.
 Get the details!

-See the city on two wheels!
+See Barcelona on two wheels!
 Let a local guide lead the way through the best neighborhoods and end the tour with local specialties – including Vermut, wine and tapas!
 Find out More!

-This gastronomy tour features tapas and wine from four restaurants – all while getting an introduction to the local culture and city!
+This Barcelona gastronomy tour features tapas and wine from four restaurants – and offers both midday and evening excursions.
 Book It Now!

-Find the best, top-rated Barcelona Food Tours on Viator!
+Find more of the Top-rated Barcelona Food Tours on Viator!

-Going to Seville, too?
-Click here to read about our favorite Tapas Bars in Seville, Spain!
+Traveling to Seville, too?
+Read about our favorite Tapas Bars in Seville, Spain!

-Now that you know where to eat, we have a few more tips for your trip!
-Read our Best Barcelona Itinerary here!
+Now that you know where to eat, we have a few more tips for your trip.
+Be sure not to miss a thing and read our Best Barcelona Itinerary to plan your Spain vacation!

-Get acquainted with the city on a Self-Guided Barcelona Walking Tour!
-Use our detailed guide to the navigate your way to the city’s top sights.
+Get better acquainted on a Self-Guided Barcelona Walking Tour!
+Use our detailed guide to navigate your way to top Barcelona sights.

 Where To Stay in Barcelona

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia and Reef.
-Kris prefers wearing these shoes by Merrell.
+I (Sarah) have traveled with these shoes by New Balance and Reef.
+Kris prefers wearing these trail shoes by Merrell.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and perfect for taking pictures in the city).
+- We’re certain you’ll be snapping tons of photos during your vacation to Barcelona.
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 We want to know: What is your favorite tapas bar in Barcelona?
 Is there anything you would add to our list of the best tapas in Barcelona?
 Give us your best tips and advice in the comments below!